Alta, Wyoming

 Alta is a census-designated place (CDP) in Teton County, Wyoming, United States.
-The population was 394 at the 2010 census.
+The population was 429 at the 2020 census.
 It is part of the Jackson, WY–ID Micropolitan Statistical Area, and it is located between Driggs, Idaho and the Grand Targhee ski resort.

 Geography

 Alta is located just east of the Idaho state line, approximately 5 mi east of Driggs, at an elevation of 6440 ft above sea level.

 According to the United States Census Bureau, the CDP has a total area of 8.3 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Alta has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
-The hottest temperature recorded in was 97 °F on July 16, 1925, while the coldest temperature recorded was -46 °F on February 9, 1933.
+The hottest temperature recorded in Alta was 97 °F on July 16, 1925, while the coldest temperature recorded was -46 °F on February 9, 1933.